 The optimal strategies for different values of $\lambda_h$ and $\mu_h$ when $\mu_l = 1$ and $\lambda_l = 0.5, 0.7, 0.9$ are depicted in Figure \ref{fig:Optimalan2}.
 It is optimal to always stick to a service type if it is much more efficient.
-If the two service modes do not differ very much in terms of efficiency, adopting the fast service when the other user is queueing and the slow service otherwise, is optimal.
-As $\lambda_h$ increases, the efficiency of the fast service decreases, the low service becomes more and more efficient compared with the fast service, so the optimal strategy changes from $*1|1$, to $00|1$, then to $0{*}|0$.
+If the two service modes do not differ very much in terms of service efficiency, adopting the fast service when the other customer is queueing and the slow service otherwise is optimal.
+Fix $\lambda_l, \, \mu_h,$ and $\mu_l$, then as $\lambda_h$ increases, the service efficiency of the fast service decreases, and the low service becomes more efficient compared to the fast service, so the optimal strategy changes from $*1|1$, to $00|1$, then to $0{*}|0$.